I hope you enjoy reading this blog post.

 What Are the Different Headlight Functions?

 Headlights can be controlled through a stalk or a dash-mounted switch.
-The switch is usually attached to your steering wheels.
-When you turn a switch, the dashboard indicator light flips on for that light.
+The switch is usually attached to your steering wheel.
+When you turn a switch, the dashboard indicator light turns on for that light.
 You can manually turn the lights on or off, or in some vehicles, set them to automatically turn off when the car’s ignition is switched off.

 Many modern cars feature automatic headlights that adjust based on ambient light conditions, and some even have a function that automatically dips the high beams when they detect oncoming traffic, preventing glare for other drivers.